fletchjp/MERG-Arduino-Software/CBUS_CODES.md

 I now have a display (4 by 20) mounted and not yet programmed.

 I would also like to put in PJON as well.
+It turns out that this will not work with the task management libraries.

+### September 2022)

+I am now starting some new tests with the CAN shield developed by Martin Da Costa.
+I may need some new codes for this work.

 ## CBUS Long Message codes